Is A&W Root Beer Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Carbonated water is water infused with carbon dioxide gas, creating a fizzy, bubbly sensation.
-Plain carbonated water is safe during pregnancy and can help with nausea relief for some women.
+Carbonated water is considered safe during pregnancy, though the fizz may aggravate bloating or heartburn.

 natural and artificial flavors